yam1er/alx-low_level_programming/README.md

-# alx-low_level_programming
-That is my first contact with C
+This directory is about how to understand C language variable